-Made in Space reveals the Archinaut, a robot-operated factory in the sky
+Made In Space reveals the Archinaut, a robot-operated factory in the sky

 The printer (reflected in the video embedded here) is about the size of a school kid’s backpack, and can manufacture a truss structure that’s several meters long, or even longer, if users kept adding feedstock to it.
 The company is agnostic about where material feedstock comes from.
 Its systems can make use of in situ resources like material mined from asteroids or recycled space debris.

-A NASA-funded project, the Archinaut Development Program, also involves Northrup Grumman and Oceaneering Space Systems as subcontractors.
+A NASA-funded project, the Archinaut Development Program also involves Northrop Grumman and Oceaneering Space Systems as subcontractors.
 Currently, the company has built one Archinaut system for a commercial customer that it does not yet have permission to name.
 It has the ambition to fly more missions and build more Archinaut systems in the near future.

-With 40 full-time employees today, based at the NASA Ames Research Center in San Jose, Calif.
-Made In Space has never taken on venture funding.
+With 40 full-time employees based at the NASA Ames Research Center in San Jose, Calif., Made In Space has never taken on venture funding.
 But the company has been profitable every year since it was founded in 2010, which may surprise some of the new space startups still finding their way.

 0